IntelligentCrowd: Mobile Crowdsensing via Multi-Agent Reinforcement Learning: Discussion and Conclusion

 If the user's dynamical sensing environment $q_{i,t}$ is known or can be predicted, finding $x_{i,t}$ is a sequential decision problem.
 Intuitively, we can find solutions via a model-based dynamical system, which uses either the off-the-shelf offline optimization method or predictive control which maximizes \eqref{equ:payoff} with system's dynamical constraints.
 Based on the available information and participants' interactions, essentially for each MCS participant $i$, we can cast user's effort level as a policy mapping function from past QoI:

 where $K$ is the total window length of past QoI taken into consideration, and we adopt $\mathbf{\theta}=\{\theta_1,...,\theta_N\}$ to denote the policy function's parameters.

 However, we are faced with two difficulties in applying previous-mentioned approaches to find $x_{i,t}$.
+Note that such payoff function is not revealed to any agent before or during training, and learning to make crowdsensing decision in an unknown environment is a challenging problem.
 Firstly, the participant may be situated in a highly stochastic environment.
 The high dimensionality of the state spaces for both users' effort levels and sensing environments, the forecast accuracy of future sensing environments both restrict the performance of existing methods.
 Secondly, the nature of interactions among MCS participants has made it hard to model the system dynamics accurately.
 For instance, one agent chooses a certain effort $x_{i,t}$, while this choice not only affects other agents' current payoff, it also could impact all agents' future decisions by considering the dynamics of sensing environments.
 To tackle these difficulties of modeling and decision-making, we take a machine learning approach, which automatically learns to choose effort levels for multiple participants in a stochastic QoI environment.